jaydeepjethwa/jaydeepjethwa/README.md

 ![](https://github.com/Jaydeep2401/Jaydeep2401/blob/main/banner_image.png)
 ### Hi there 👋,
-I am a Geeky Mind :man_technologist:, pursuing Bachelor of Computer Engineering :student:.
+I am Computer Engineering Undergrad student :man_technologist:.
 My primary interest lies in Machine Learning Research and its Applications.
 As a student, I have taken many courses, developed projects and learning new skills.
 And, I'm looking forward to put those skills and knowledge to good use.

 ---